Skip to content

 A storyboard looks similar to a comic strip.
 It's a series of pictures illustrating critical moments in the narrative of the animation or film.
 It’s how artists and directors get a visual sense of how a production will look.

-Armed with their storyboards, a director can execute the vision of a production within a clearly defined look and feel.
+Armed with their storyboards, a director can execute the vision of a production with a clearly defined look and feel.
 This saves time during filming as everyone knows what to expect with each scene.

 Mansour storyboard stills in motion, drawn by CG Spectrum Mentor of the 2D animation courses Alfredo Cassano (Fanar Productions).